d-khan/assembly/arrays.md

-# Arrays - Honors contract
+# Arrays - Challenge activity

 ## Task
 You are a data analyst for a company that sells residential computers.
 The manager shared with you a dataset of the year 2023 sales.